atomicateam/atomica/docs/general/Parameters.rst

 Maximum compartment duration
 ****************************

 A common, complex situation occurs if there are durations in the model that are significantly larger than the simulation time step (such as the duration of protection of a vaccine).
-See :ref:`timed-transitions` for details on how to implement this in a framework.
+See the documentation on Timed Transitions for details on how to implement this in a framework.